dportik/dadi_pipeline/Goodness_of_Fit/README.md

     folds = [3,2,1]

     #Execute the optimization routine for each of the simulated SFS.
-    #Here, you will want to change the "sym_mig" and sym_mig arguments to match your model, but
+    #Here, you will want to change the "sym_mig" and sym_mig arguments to match your model
-    #everything else can stay as it is (as the actual values can be changed above).
+    #function name, but everything else can stay as it is.
     Optimize_Functions_GOF.Perform_Sims(sims, scaled_fs, pts, "sym_mig", sym_mig, rounds, p_num, reps=reps, maxiters=maxiters, folds=folds)

 The optimization routine set here will have the following settings: